juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/restful_server_6.png"/>

-## Server-based RESTful microservice written wiith Golang on EC2: Blogs management
+## Server-based RESTful microservice written in Golang on EC2: Blogs management

 Our Blog management microservice is implemented using the model-view-controller pattern.